FirelyTeam/firely-docs/vonk/configuration/db_sqlite.rst

 *   Readymade database: In the other storage engines, the conformance resources from the specification had to be :ref:`imported<conformance_import>` before Vonk could start.
 This would take a couple of minutes.
     Because SQLite is file based, we can run the import process for you and provide you with a readymade Administration database.

-*   Runs with Facades: Maybe the most important feature.
-If you build a Vonk FHIR Facade, it will not provide support for hosting conformance resources.
+*   Runs with Facades: perhaps the most important feature.
+If you build a Vonk FHIR Facade, the facade will not provide support for hosting conformance resources.
-    With Vonk Administration on SQLite it has its own storage and you can use Vonk Administration out of the box.
-This enables e.g. validation against your custom resources (that can be imported from your Simplifier project), subscriptions and other use cases.
+    With Vonk Administration on SQLite the facade has its own storage and you can use Vonk Administration out of the box.
+This enables e.g. validation against your custom resources (that can be imported from your Simplifier project), subscriptions, and other use cases.

 .. _configure_sqlite_data: